 City College at MSU Billings has a café available for student, faculty, and staff dining.
-City College Café provides a variety of choices including grill, subs on fresh baked bread, pizza, housemade soup, fresh salad bar, assorted beverages including Starbucks coffee and snack items.
-A Seattle's Best coffee vending machine is located on the first floor of the Health Sciences building as well as a food vending machine on the second floor to serve students.
+City College Café provides a variety of choices including grill, subs on fresh baked bread, pizza, housemade soup, fresh salad bar, assorted beverages including Starbucks coffee, and snack items.
 Café purchases can be made with the U-Card, cash, or credit/debit card.
 Residence hall students can use their meal plans at City College Café for breakfast and lunch.